LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 Each puzzle consists of a grid with numbers along the rows and columns.
 These numbers indicate connected sets of shaded cells along that row/column, with an unknown amount of unshaded cells in between.
 For example, the clue (4, 2) along row 2 means that in this row there are an unknown number of white cells, followed by 4 shaded cells, followed by one or more white cells, followed by 2 shaded cells, and then another unknown number of white cells.
 The aim is to shade the cells so that all clues read correctly.
-Puzzles have the added bonus that they are often designed to result in a picture.
+Puzzles have the added bonus that they are designed to result in a picture.
 For example, here is the unique solution to the above puzzle:

 <figure class="post-figure">
 <img class="img-50"